anav5704/codeology/src/blogholder/top-5-resources-to-learn-frontend-web-dev-or-beginners.md

 ---
-title: Top 5 Resources to learn  Frontend web dev or Beginners!
+title: Top 5 Resources to learn  frontend web dev or beginners!
 description: >-
   Are you interested in front-end development but not sure where to begin?
   Knowing which resources to use can be difficult...